 Canary Island date palms are a clear indication of which garden you’ve made your way to, right in the heart of the city.
 Alexandra Gardens is nestled daintily on the banks of the Yarra River, and is host to some of the city’s more popular festivals, such as Moomba.
 However, when amusement rides haven’t taken residence, Alexandra Gardens is a serene little oasis in the city, bordered by a pretty spectacular view of the Arts Centre Melbourne and Federation Square, making it one of Melbourne’s best picnic spots.

-With barbeques and shelters, Studley Park Boathouse is a haven for those who want to picnic their days away.
-You can also hire a boat or a canoe if you’re feeling antsy and paddle your heart out down the slow bends of the Yarra.
-There are also bushwalking tracks nearby to help you digest your feast, making Studley Park Boathouse an all-rounder for all varieties of picnic-goers.
+With picnic tables and plenty of lush green hideaways, Yarra Bend Park is a haven for those who want to picnic their days away.
+You can also hire a boat or a canoe from Studley Park Boathouse if you’re feeling active, and paddle your heart out down the slow bends of the Yarra.
+There are bushwalking tracks nearby to help you digest your feast, making this a perfect all-rounder for all varieties of picnic-goers.

 Carlton Gardens